MicrosoftDocs/security/zero-trust/adopt/prevent-reduce-business-damage-breach.md

   Attacker tries a large list of possible passwords for a given account or set of accounts.
 Possible passwords can be based on public data about a user, such as birthdates in social media profiles.

-In all these cases, skilling and education is essential for both users as the target of phishing attacks and helpdesks as the target of vishing attacks.
+In all these cases, skilling and education are essential for both users as the target of phishing attacks and helpdesks as the target of vishing attacks.
 Helpdesks should have protocols in place to authenticate requesting users before performing sensitive actions on user accounts or permissions.

 #### Devices